Outdoorsy, the ‘Airbnb of RVs,’ rolls up $25 million in fresh funding

 Cavins argues that unlike these companies and Airbnb in particular, Outdoorsy’s users “connect emotionally” because unlike with Airbnb, where hosts and guests often never meet, Outdoorsy’s “hosts” have to meet renters in person in order to train them how to use their vehicles.
 (He insists that he has seen “families become best friends” and even “people get married” as a result.)

 Airbnb has also somewhat famously had issues with renters destroying property.
 Asked how Outdoorsy handles the same challenge, the company explains that its insurance is “episodic” commercial insurance that covers all states, provinces, jurisdictions, and territories.
 Once a consumer goes through Outdoorsy’s DMV check — the company says its software can do this in 20 seconds — he or she is approved for the insurance and covered up to $2 million for a trip.
 The insurance protects the owner, the renter, and any third party in the event of an accident.

-In the meantime, like Airbnb, Outdoorsy is also very focused on partnerships.
-In fact, says Cavins, the company is working with numerous event organizers with the hope that in the not-too-distant future, when a customer buys a ticket a Nascar race or to a music festival like Coachella or Bonnaroo, that person can also book a parking pass and an RV stocked with a favorite champagne.
+Cavins doesn’t mind being compared to Airbnb, of course.
+He suggests that in some ways, the two are very alike, including the two companies’ focus on partnerships.
+For example, says Cavins, Outdoorsy is working with numerous event organizers with the hope that in the not-too-distant future, when a customer buys a ticket a NASCAR race or to a music festival like Coachella or Bonnaroo, that person can also book a parking pass and an RV stocked with a favorite champagne.

 “Those partnerships are coming,” says Cavins.